OpenWaterFoundation/owf-app-geoprocessor-python-doc-dev/mkdocs-project/docs/dev-env/python.md

 Installation of additional Python packages is automated.
 See the [Development Tasks / Creating Installer](../dev-tasks/creating-installer.md) documentation section.

-### Troubleshooting ###
+### Troubleshooting Installing Additional Python Packages ###

 This section provides information about troubleshooting installing Python additional packages.

 #### Error message: `pip is configured with locations that require TLS/SSL, however, the ssl module in Python is not available.`

-This error has been seen with QGIS 3.10 and typically indicates that Python is not installed with required TLS/SSL libraries for secure communication.
+This error has been seen with QGIS 3.10 and 3.26.3 and typically indicates that Python is not installed with required TLS/SSL libraries for secure communication.
+This may occur when installing the `virtualenv` package that is needed by PyCharm to set up a virtual environment for development.
 It is strange that Python is not distributed with these libraries by default but some versions of Python do not seem to include and additional action is required.
 The following illustrates the issue and solution.